 Taken from Twitter’s original update, these are the three main rules they’re enforcing:

 - Do not (and do not allow your users to) simultaneously post identical or substantially similar content to multiple accounts.
-For example, your service should not permit a user to select several accounts they control from which to publish a given Tweet.
+For example, your profile should not permit a user to select several accounts they control from which to publish a given Tweet.

 - This applies regardless of whether the Tweets are published to Twitter at the same time, or are scheduled/queued for future publication.